material-components/material-components-ios/contributing/deprecation_policy.md

 ## Do the work

-Before announcing the deprecation, add it to the [Active Deprecations](http://github.com/google/material-components-ios/DEPRECATIONS.md) document.
-Include the rationale, the schedule, what client teams have to do, and which Issue in GitHub represents it.
+Before announcing the deprecation, create an Issue in GitHub that represents it.
 That Issue will stay open until the deletion PR is submitted.

 TODO: Include announcement instructions.
 Generally, this is done via blog.